 Study Abroad with G-RAP

 G-RAP sets itself apart from the other RAPs at CU-Boulder in its avid promotion of study abroad.
-Each May, the program sends 15-20 students on an international service trip, an opportunity available exclusively to G-RAP participants.
-Additionally, the associate director leads a short-term study abroad program in the summer.
-This CU Global Seminar offers students three upper division CU Boulder credits, and qualified G-RAP students receive priority consideration, as well as have access to special scholarships.
+Both the director and associate director of G-RAP lead short-term study abroad programs in the summer.
+These CU Global Seminars offer students upper division CU Boulder credits, and qualified G-RAP students receive priority consideration, as well as access to special scholarships.